-Rail company tells travellers to avoid trains until January 9
+Network Rail tells travellers to avoid trains until January 9

 More disruption awaits in the New Year as pay disputes remain unresolved

-In a tweet on Saturday afternoon, the train service advised passengers to “only travel by train if absolutely necessary” between Decemeber 24 to January 8.
+In a tweet on Saturday afternoon, the organisation that runs the nation’s rail infrastructure advised passengers to “only travel by train if absolutely necessary” between 24 December to 8 January.

 Strikes by the RMT and Aslef unions will affect 11 of the 16 days over Christmas and New Year, with overtime bans and planned engineering work hitting services on the remaining days.